DGLewiss/Module-7-Challenge/README.md

 ___
 ![Distibution of transactions for cardholder 25](Images/distribution_monthly_25.png) Card Holder 25 does indeed have outliers in its payments.
-We can establish this through the dots above the box plots, there are eight in total across the assessed six month period.
+We can establish this through the dots above the box plots, there are eight in total across the assessed six-month period.
 The key anomoly I noticed is the increase in the amount spent for April.
 The outliers could be larger one-off payments such as rent.